 Prior to moving to Kansas City to pursue doctoral studies, Matthew held the positions of Co-Principal Horn and Personnel Manager of the Midland-Odessa Symphony & Chorale in Midland, Texas for three seasons.
 In addition to these duties, he was the hornist of the West Texas Winds, the orchestra's resident wind quintet.
 Within this time, he was also Principal Horn of the Abilene Opera and Instructor of Horn at Hardin-Simmons University and at McMurry University in Abilene, Texas.
 He held the position of Assistant Principal/Utility Horn of the Kentucky Symphony Orchestra for two seasons, and he served as Principal Horn of the Kansas City Civic Orchestra for the 2014-2015 season.
 He has performed as a substitute or extra horn with dozens of professional organizations, including the Cincinnati Opera (OH), Opera Naples (FL), the Omaha Symphony (NE), the Missouri Symphony (MO), the Kansas City Jazz Orchestra (MO), the Mississippi Symphony (MS), the South Dakota Symphony, the Dubuque Symphony (IA), the North Mississippi Symphony (MS), the Topeka Symphony (KS), the Lone Star Wind Orchestra (TX), among others.

 Dr. Haislip regularly performs and gives clinics at regional and international conferences and at universities across the United States.
-Recent highlights include appearances at the 2017 National Association of Composers USA Mid-South Chapter Recital and the 2017 Music by Women Festival at the Mississippi University for Women in Columbus, Mississippi, the 2016 International Horn Symposium at Ithaca College in Ithaca, New York, and the 2016 Kansas Music Educators Association In-Service Workshop in Wichita, Kansas.
+Recent highlights include a Quintasonic Brass recital tour at the University of Kentucky, the University of Louisville, Tennessee Tech University, and the University of Tennessee, Knoxville and appearances at the 2017 Music by Women Festival at the Mississippi University for Women in Columbus, Mississippi, the 2016 International Horn Symposium at Ithaca College in Ithaca, New York, and the 2016 Kansas Music Educators Association In-Service Workshop in Wichita, Kansas.
 He has appeared as a soloist with the Mississippi State University Community Band (MS), the Angelo State University Wind Ensemble (TX) and the Wills Point High School Band (TX).

 As a composer, Dr. Haislip studied with Dr. Nebojsa Macura and Dr. Theodore Hansen.
 Haislip's recent compositions include Ex Aequo, a commissioned work for horn and trombone, Blue October for nine horns, Brass Quintet No. 1 in D major, and Ten Character Studies for Horn, which is published by BrownWood Publishing.
-His compositions have been performed at the 2016 International Horn Symposium and at the University of Cincinnati, College-Conservatory of Music.
+His compositions have been performed at the 2016 International Horn Symposium at Ithaca College (NY), at Mississippi State University, at Blue Lake Fine Arts Camp (MI), at the Missouri Symphony Orchestra's Hot Summer Nights Music Festival, and at the University of Cincinnati, College-Conservatory of Music.